-The threat of virus infection is never far away in the modern world, especially when you venture online.
+The threat of virus infection is something you need to consider when you venture online.

 This is true no matter what computing device you use, be it a Windows PC, Apple Mac computer, or even a tablet or smartphone.